 Let's get started!

-What is a hikikomori?
+First of all, what even is a hikikomori?

 The Japanese verb hikikomoru means to shut oneself away, so a hikikomori is simply someone who exhibits this behavior.